If you prefer to stay home, celebrate art with us through SPEED ONLINE.

 OWSLEY SUNDAYS: EVERY SUNDAY IS FREE!

 Thanks to a generous contribution from Brown-Forman, anyone can visit the Speed for free on Sundays through March 2021.
 The free Sunday admission is named in honor of the late Owsley Brown II.
-Every Sunday also includes a featured free program hosted by the Museum or one of our community partners as part of Sunday Showcase.
+Select special exhibitions will require an additional ticket purchase.

 View a list of Speed Art Museum frequently asked questions.